Insights on Ruby, Git, jQuery, Cappuccino, WordPress, Debian and OS X. Please subscribe if you find something useful!

 });

 the tabs() function is called on a jQuery selector that matches the unordered list and it takes as its first argument a selector for where to find the tab’s content panes.
 It’s second argument is a single option that tells tabs() which elements to use as links for the tabs.
-The default is ‘a’, but to differentiate the main tabs from the nested tabs, it needs to be passed explicitly with the correct class for the anchor.
+The default is a, but to differentiate the main tabs from the nested tabs, it needs to be passed explicitly with the correct class for the anchor.

 the Style